 Restoring the buildings

-Following lots of hard work by the team, we’re delighted to have given the farmhouse a new lease of life and it’s now being run as a bed and breakfast by our tenants.
-The range has also undergone major work including re-roofing and a very big tidy up thanks to the help of our volunteer conservation assistants.
+Following lots of hard work by our staff, volunteers and working holiday groups, we’re delighted to have given the farmhouse a new lease of life and it’s now being run as Southwood Farm bed and breakfast by our tenants.

 What has the restoration included?

 Preserving Southwood’s past is important to us, but so is safeguarding its future.
 Your support – whether a visit, a membership or car park donation – means we can continue our vital conservation work and ensure this special place is enjoyed for generations to come.